 Have you ever encountered the CRC or cyclic redundancy check error on your Windows computer? if so then this guide will help you overcome the issue and get your computer working once more.
 The cyclic redundancy check is a method of data verification that is used by your computer for checking the data stored in your hard drive or SSD.

-The CRC error can be caused by a number of issues like the mis-configured files, installation of unsuccessful program, a disordered hard disk or registry corruptions.
+The CRC error can be caused by a number of issues like the incorrectly configured files, installation of unsuccessful program, a disordered hard disk or registry corruptions.
 No matter what the reason of cyclic redundancy check error is, it is quite serious and you need to fix it as soon as possible otherwise, it has the potential to cause data loss or the failure of the total system.
 Luckily, there are some simple ways by which you can solve this problem.

 If you are wondering how to fix cyclic redundancy check error, then this is a simple guide which will help you to solve the problems in a very short time.
 The name of the utility inside of Windows which we will use is check disk also abbreviated as “CHKDSK“.